damianmgarcia/Hide-n-Seek/README.md

 To hide promoted jobs, click the “block” button on any promoted listing and then activate the “Promoted” toggle.

+To hide jobs by keyword, visit one of the supported job boards, click the Hide n' Seek button on your browser's toolbar, and then add keywords using the "Block by keyword" field.

-You can view a list of everything you've hidden, hide jobs by keyword, and backup and restore your data by clicking the Hide n’ Seek button on your browser’s toolbar.
+You can also view a list of everything you've hidden, and backup and restore your data by clicking the Hide n’ Seek button on your browser’s toolbar.

 ## **Usage**